The Best Katanas of 2026: Worthy Options at Every Price Point

 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn more >

 When investing in a real katana, it’s important to look for the best, whether it’s a $200 katana or a $5,000 one.
-Through conversations with numerous collectors, we have observed that a katana priced at $1,000 encountered similar issues to those found in more affordable alternatives.
+Through conversations with many collectors, we noticed a katana priced at $1,000 encountered similar issues to those found in more affordable alternatives.
 Some cheaper types even outperformed much more expensive swords, or despite how well they performed, they still had some issues.

-However, there are a small handful of battle-ready katanas that are very well-priced, cut well, and are absolutely worth adding to your collection.
-Whether you are looking for a functional, budget-friendly katana or something to cut with all day, we’ve picked the best katanas.
+However, there are a small handful of functional katanas that are very well-priced, cut well, and are absolutely worth adding to your collection.
+Whether you are looking for a budget-friendly katana, one for heavy cutting, or just a reliable sword to train with, we’ve picked the best katanas.

 How I Chose the Best Katanas